 As her day is normally very busy, Michelle says the perfect day for her is just spending some quality and memorable time with her family.

-Kristin Courtney, Director
+Kristin Courtney, Vice Chair

 Kristin Courtney and husband David have been owners of Access Abilities (formerly MEDIchair) since 1988.
 Access Abilities is a licensed medical devices establishment with retail stores in Toronto and Oakville.
 Kristin feels it’s very important to give back – she has been a board member since December 2007.

 Kristin says every day can be a perfect day when we’re alive to celebrate it and live by the golden rule.